 NBA Playoffs: Clippers' Starting Lineup Against Mavericks

-The Los Angeles Clippers and Dallas Mavericks will play Game 1 on Saturday afternoon.

-The Los Angeles Clippers and Dallas Mavericks will begin their seven-game series with Game 1 in California on Saturday afternoon.
+The Los Angeles Clippers host the Dallas Mavericks in Game 2 on Tuesday evening.

-The Mavericks finished the season as the fifth seed, and the Clippers finished as the fourth seed.

-The Clippers have announced their starting lineup for the game, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Clippers have announced their starting lineup, and the entire lineup can be seen in a post below from FantasyLabs NBA.

-The Clippers are 6-point favorites over the Mavericks on Saturday, according to FanDuel.
+The Clippers are 7-point favorites over the Dallas Mavericks in Los Angeles for Game 2, according to FanDuel.

 More on the Los Angeles Clippers and the game can be read here.